Simpa Solar Home System

 Precaution must be taken regarding electrical contacts, users must refer to proper electrical installation and control guidelines.

-Product failure rate or the number of component replacements per month.
+The manufacturers cite product failure rate and the number of component replacements per month, as evaluation criteria.

 In context photographs (0)